micmejia/bible-dump/AMPC/Acts/Acts 3.md

-Thus Moses said _to the forefathers_, The Lord God will raise up for you a Prophet from among your brethren as [He raised up] me; Him you shall listen to _and_ understand by hearing _and_ heed in all things whatever He tells you.
+Thus Moses said to the forefathers, The Lord God will raise up for you a Prophet from among your brethren as [He raised up] me; Him you shall listen to and understand by hearing and heed in all things whatever He tells you.